ukhsa-collaboration/PneumoCaT/README.md

 ---------------

 ### STEP 1: COVERAGE-BASED APPROACH
-1. **SAMPLEID.results.xml** - The XML file at step 1 is basic and it only contains the top two capsular types and their respective read coverage (% of the capsular locus length covered).
-If only one capsular type is matched with more than 90% coverage then the report from step 1 is considered the final result (**result type="Serotype"**).
-If more than one capsular type are matched with more than 90% coverage then the software moves to step two and a second XML file is generated with the final result.
+1. **SAMPLEID.results.xml** - The XML file at step 1 is basic and it only contains the top two capsular types and their respective read coverage (% of the capsular locus length covered). **PLEASE NOTE** this file ONLY contains the final result if no "SNP_based_serotyping" folder appears in the result output location.

+If only one capsular type is matched with more than 90% coverage then the report from step 1 contained in this xml file is considered the final result (**result type="Serotype"**) and no further folders will appear within the PneumoCaT output folder.
+If more than one capsular type are matched with more than 90% coverage then the software moves to step two and a SNP_based_serotyping folder is created containing a second XML file with the final result - see STEP 2- VARIANT-BASED APPROACH.

 Note that the output XML file from step 1 only reports two capsular types, when more could be matched and all will pass to step 2 for further distinction.
 If the top coverage is < 90% then no serotypes are reported and 'Failed' appears instead.

 2. **SAMPLEID.sorted.bam** - BAM file generated during step 1 using the 94 capsular locus sequences as reference.
 3. **SAMPLEID.sorted.bam.bai** - index file for the sorted BAM file
-4. **ComponentComplete.txt** - indicates PneumoCaT analysis was completed succssfully
+4. **ComponentComplete.txt** - indicates PneumoCaT analysis was completed succssfully - useful if using PneumoCaT in a pipeline.
 5. **coverage_summary.txt** - contains the coverage values for all serotypes.
 This is useful if the step has failed, epsecially if the top coverage falls close to the 90% threshold.

 ### STEP 2 - VARIANT-BASED APPROACH
-1. **SAMPLEID.results.xml** - The XML file at step 2 details the assigned capsular type (**result type ="Serotype Distinction"**), total hits, the capsular types studied in this analysis as well as a full breakdown of the mutations used for this assignment.
-Total hits corresponds to the number of matched mutations vs the number of all mutations tested.
-A capsular type is assigned only if all mutations matched.
+1. **SAMPLEID.results.xml** - The XML file at step 2 details the final assigned capsular type (**result type ="Serotype Distinction"**), total hits, the capsular types studied in this analysis as well as a full breakdown of the variant positions used for this assignment.
+Total hits corresponds to the number of matched variants vs the number of all variants tested.
+A capsular type is assigned only if all variants matched.
 If a complete match is not possible then 'Serotype Undetermined' is reported.
   Coverage statistic metrics are calculated for each gene locus used for this assignment.
 These include five values as detailed below:
   * Minimum depth: the minimum number of reads that maps to the gene sequence at any single position.
   * Maximum depth: the maximum number of reads that maps to the gene sequence at any single position.